sparkflows/sparkflows-docs/docs/aws/cloudformationexternaldb.rst

 Ports
 -----

-* With this CFT and deploy-fire.sh, when Fire comes up, it would be listeneing on ports 8085 and 8086.
+* With this CFT and deploy-fire.sh, when Fire comes up, it would be listening on ports 8085 and 8086.

 Download Files and Upload to your S3 Bucket
 ----------------------------------------------